mlagally/W3C-Work/W3C WoT Core TD profile for HTTP-REST.md

 The core profile defines a subset of the security schemes that can be implemented on resource constrained devices.
 A security scheme MUST be defined at the thing or interface level.
 It is applied to an interface as a whole or to the entire thing.

-The set of required security schemes will be determined after the online plug fest.
+The set of required security schemes will be based on the plugfest results.

 Candidates include: